 Well, like a lot of movies, most of the filming was done in a studio in Hollywood.
 However, the exterior shots were mostly filmed on location in Salem, Massachusetts.
-What’s exciting about that is most of the filming locations still exist and some are even open to the public so you can see the “Hocus Pocus house” and the graveyard scene and more all in person.
+What’s exciting about that is most of the Hocus Pocus filming locations still exist and some are even open to the public so you can see the “Hocus Pocus house,” the school building, the graveyard scene and more all in person.

 Below are the filming locations in the order I would recommend visiting them.
 I recommend a car or Uber or even bikes for the first three locations.

 Looking for a Hocus Pocus self-guided tour “map”?

 You can follow this blog post and/or download the IG-story sized image at the bottom.
 It’s perfect for saving on your phone and you can share on Instagram to spread the love!